gwmodeling/challenge/README.md

 This repository contains all the information and materials for the Groundwater Time Series Modeling Challenge, [as announced at the 2022 EGU General Assembly](https://doi.org/10.5194/egusphere-egu22-12580).
 We invite every interested groundwater modeler to model the five different hydraulic head time series found in the data folder, and send in their best possible simulated heads time series.

+Important: Data will be released mid June 2022, if you're interested to join you can already let us know!

 **Organisers:** R.A.
 Collenteur (University of Graz), Ezra Haaf (Chalmers), T. Liesch (KIT), and M. Bakker (TU Delft)

 ## Background & Objectives